7mind/blog/_posts/2019-10-07-role-based-repositories.md

 But it's ugly, inconvenient and hard to compose.

-And cross-platform projects were always a pain.
-It takes at least twice more time to build a cross-project.
+Cross-platform projects were always painful.
+It takes at least twice as long to build a cross-project.
 And there is no way to, for example, omit all the ScalaJS projects from a build.

 For example, IDEA frequently [fails](https://youtrack.jetbrains.com/issue/SCL-16128) to compile any project